19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 “Take-over Code” means the Singapore Code on Take-overs and Mergers which is referred to in section 139 of the Securities and Futures Act (Cap.
 289) and is issued by the Authority under section 321(1) of that Act.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Exercise of powers under Divisions 2, 3 and 4 of this Part

-30AAL\.
+50\.
 In determining whether to exercise its powers under Divisions 2, 3 and 4 of this Part in relation to a pertinent financial institution, the Authority may have regard to one or more of the following matters:

 (a) whether a failure of the pertinent financial institution would have a widespread adverse effect on the financial system in Singapore or the economy of Singapore, or both, whether or not that widespread adverse effect occurs directly or indirectly as a result of the impact of the failure on the financial system in Singapore, on the financial markets in Singapore or on other financial institutions in Singapore;